bcgov/design-research-guide/docs/research-logistics.md

 | Usability Testing | 30 minutes      | $25  |
 | Usability Testing | 60 minutes      | $50  |

+### Forms of compensation

+The easiest way to provide compensation is a gift card.
+We like to offer 3-5 options and let the user select which is best for them.
+The city or region you are in will dictate which gift cards you offer.
+For example, not every city has an Esso or Save-on-Foods, but every region will have a gas station and grocery store.

+Offering a prepaid Visa or Mastercard is also an option.
+This option costs more, as these cards come with an activation fee.
+Factor the activation fees into your budget if you go this route.

+At this time, we are not able to provide e-gift cards.

 # Consent Forms

 # Recording the Interview